Longview receives continued federal funding for school officers, during 'time-intensive' start to year

 A Longview man pleaded not guilty Thursday to charges of leading and profiting from organized crime when he allegedly sent a runner to sell he…

-A bureau of the U.S. Department of Justice announced the city is receiving nearly $11,000 out of the state’s $1.8 million dollar award to cover law enforcement efforts like crime reduction and re-entry services.
+A bureau of the U.S. Department of Justice announced the city is receiving nearly $11,000 out of the state’s $1.89 million award to cover law enforcement efforts like crime reduction and re-entry services.

 In the 2019-20 Legislative session, the state codified the definition of a school resource officer as a commissioned law enforcement officer with authority to make arrests, and now requires districts with officers to create formal policies around the program.
 As of 2017, the American Civil Liberties Union reported 84 of the state’s 100 largest school districts have assigned officers at schools.